 If you are interested in trying your hand at making cheese, ricotta is a great one to try first.

-The deliciously sweet, creamy ricotta curds are slightly off white in color with a taste and texture a bit reminiscent of cottage cheese or quark.
+The deliciously sweet, creamy ricotta curds are slightly off-white in color with a taste and texture a bit reminiscent of whole milk cottage cheese or quark.

-I first learned to make ricotta along with a number of other cheeses 6 years ago when an expert cheesemaker from Wisconsin (where else?) who was planning a vacation in my area emailed me and asked if I would host a cheesemaking class in my home.
+I first learned to make ricotta along with a number of other cheeses many years ago when an expert cheesemaker from Wisconsin (where else?) hosted a class in my home.

-The class turned out to be extremely fun and informative and the techniques I learned I have continued to use to this day.
+The session was extremely fun and informative, and the techniques I learned I continue to use to this day!

-Choose whichever method suits you best with whatever type of milk or whey you have on hand.
+Choose whichever method suits you best using whichever type of milk or whey you have on hand and locally available in your community.

 Homemade Ricotta Recipe

-Recipe for the easiest of the three different methods for making homemade ricotta.
+Recipe for the easiest of the three different methods for making homemade ricotta using raw milk.

 Ingredients